Tech Content

 Reserved tickets are a popular choice for attendees who would like the best view or who want to sit in a group, while general admission tickets are often preferred for those who like to move around at an event.

-As both music and sports events are predicted to grow by 2024 and surpass $20 billion in revenue, event organizers who understand the seating needs of their audience will have a greater likelihood of success.
+As both music and sports events are predicted to grow by 2024 and surpass $20 billion in revenue, event organizers who understand their audience's seating needs will have a greater likelihood of success.
+The global events industry market is expected to reach a revenue of 2.1 trillion by the year 2032, exhibiting a compound annual growth rate (CAGR) of 6.4% from 2023 to 2032.

-Over the last 20 years, we’ve gained deep insights into seating and meeting audience preferences.
-We are ready to share the most essential information to help you make informed decisions when it comes to seating for your next event.
+Over the last twenty years, we’ve gained deep insights into seating and meeting audience preferences.
+We are ready to share the most essential information to help you make informed decisions about seating for your next event.

 General Admission: Something for Everyone